What is the Canadian Experience Class (CEC)?

 - Other related documents.

 T4 tax information slips are issued by employers as evidence of income tax remuneration and deductions.
 All Canadian employers are responsible for deducting and remitting Canada Pension Plan (CPP) contributions, Income tax and Employment insurance (EI).
-Though the T4 document is a primitive evidence of an employer-employee relationship it is not mandatory and cannot be considered the sole evidence of work experience in Canada.
-This can be substituted by letter of employment, pay slips or work contracts.
+Though the T4 document is primitive evidence of an employer-employee relationship it is not mandatory and cannot be considered the sole evidence of work experience in Canada.
+This can be substituted by letter of employment, payslips or work contracts.
 Regardless all applicants must meet the program requirements and provide supporting evidence.

 Bridging Open Work Permits

-Applicants whose current work permit is due to expire, and they have received the confirmation of submission of their permanent residence application after invitation to apply, under CEC; are eligible for bridging open work permit.
-This bridging open work permit may facilitate them to maintain their status until a final decision is rendered on their PR application under Canadian Experience Class.
+Applicants whose current work permit is due to expire, and they have received the confirmation of submission of their permanent residence application after an invitation to apply, under CEC; are eligible for bridging open work permit.
+This bridging open work permit may facilitate them to maintain their status until a final decision is rendered on their PR application under the Canadian Experience Class.

-Are you considering applying for Canadian Experience Class (CEC) application and are still confuse and want a detailed assessment or consultation regarding your case, then look no further; as The Visa Canada team has years of experience in dealing with such applications!
+Are you considering applying for the Canadian Experience Class (CEC) application and are still confuse and want a detailed assessment or consultation regarding your case, then look no further; as The Visa Canada team has years of experience in dealing with such applications!